-Valid Server ECOM IP Address: 192,168.70.15 fields (Do not duplicate).
+Valid Server ECOM IP Address: 192.168.70.15

 WARNING: It is extremely important not to have duplicate IP Addresses on your network.
 If you are using the IP Address to link the ECOM to any network devices (PCs or PLCs), the ECOM must have a unique number.